Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • sudden death.

-Therefore, it is important to take suspicious signs or general deterioration very seriously.
+Therefore, it is important to take suspicious signs or general deterioration of the condition very seriously.

-A brain cyst may not have external symptoms and may not disturb a person for years.
-It is almost impossible to detect the disease without the help of an MRI.
-But there are signs of a deterioration in the general condition of the patient, which should alert:
+A brain cyst may have no external symptoms and may not bother a person for years.
+It is almost impossible to detect the disease without the help of MRI.
+But there are signs of deterioration in the patient’s general condition that should alert:

 • , especially of a “pulsating” nature;